yazz/VisualJS/README.md

 # Yazz
-### Next-generation Visual Javascript IDE.
-Open source desktop, cloud, and Self Hosted IDE
+### Create Docker WebApps fast with an Open Source IDE which works in the cloud and offline on your desktop (Beta)

 ![Yazz Video](/public/yazz.gif)